Peripli/service-manager/docs/tests.md

     ```sh
     docker run -d -p5432:5432 --name prod_postgres --user postgres postgres
     ```

-    Set the connection uri to the Postgres in file: `test/common/application.yml`
+If PostgreSQL is not running with default settings, the connection URI can be changed in file: [application.yml](https://github.com/Peripli/service-manager/blob/master/test/common/application.yml#L9)

+## Unit and integration tests

 Currently unit and integration tests are run with one command.